 MWAA has developed project management procedures with regard to monitoring and controlling project scope, quality, schedule, cost, contingency management, and safety.
-FTA approved PMP Version 2.2 on April 6, 2017.
 It is the PMOC's observation that MWAA continues to monitor and control the project in accordance with their procedures.

 - Compliance It is the PMOC's observation that MWAA continues to follow the required statutes, regulations, and agreements. - Disadvantaged Business Enterprise (DBE) Goal MWAA developed a DBE Project Goal of 25% of the federal participation cost for Phase 2, which the FTA's Region 3 Civil Rights Officer reviewed, and subsequently approved on August 26, 2013. - MWAA continues to review and verify Scheduled DBE participation (Contracts Awarded) and Actual DBE participation (Payments).
-The following table details DBE Goals, DBE contracts awarded and DBE participation achieved through the last assessment on June 30, 2019.
+The following table details DBE Goals, DBE contracts awarded, and DBE participation achieved through the last assessment on September 30, 2019.
 Dollar values are included for the latest assessment period.